Eulàlia Gassó Miracle

 Room number: D3.43, Darwinweg

 In 2005 I started researching the scientific work of C.J.
-Temminck (1778-1858), the founder and first director of this museum, then the Rijksmuseum van Natuurlijke Historie.
+Temminck (1778-1858), the founder and first director of this museum, then the Rijksmuseum van Natuurlijke Historie, the RMNH.
 His views on classification and geographical distribution where decisive in his understanding of the natural world and for the way he managed the museum collection.
-By putting his work in the context of his time, I aim to better understand the birth of the discipline of taxonomy.
+By putting his work in the context of his time, I aim to better understand how Temminck’s work and the RMNH influenced the birth of the discipline of taxonomy.

 Keywordsnatural history, rhopalocera, lepidoptera